 We prepare you for the real workplace by providing curriculum, facilities and training that is relevant to actual job requirements; so all of our graduates are job-ready.

-To enrol you will need to speak to your school VET DSS coordinator, as all enrolments are managed by your school – along with any fees and general administration of your participation.
+Visit the VET DSS website for more information then speak to your school VET DSS coordinator, as all enrolments are managed by your school – along with any fees and general administration of your participation.

 School-based apprenticeships and traineeships allow high school students to start an apprenticeship or complete a traineeship while still at school.